 A pair of dark eyes coldly snatched his own at a glance to the bathroom mirror.
 It met him with a gaze, a long and wretched stare, bloodshot as if it had only known how to deal in remorse, but in truth, he could not be fooled.
 He knew the person behind he stare, behind those deadpan eyes, far too well.
 He saw himself past himself, past all the features that would invite awe and prejudice, where he was truly naked.
 A child lost in all the troubles of his world.
 But he was no longer a child, nor could he seem to be, and so he only again rebukes the thought today and gets dressed for the day.

 There is contemplative silence among the smokers.
-He stands along the group, watching the leaves afar sweat, and fastidiously breathes smoke like a man in want of air.
+He stands along the group, watching the leaves afar sweat, and fastidiously breathing smoke like a man in want of air.
 Five cigarettes is allowed to him to him every day, the first normally given right after breakfast he considered the most important.
 As he tosses the butt end of his cigarette into an urn, craters start to form on the puddles around.
-The other residents understood rain and they take themselves under the dry comforts of the gable.
+The other residents saw that it was about to rain so they took themselves under to the dry comforts of the gable.

 The bell rings and everyone gathers around for ‘quiet time,’ the first activity of every day except for Sunday and the only activity in rehab he could truly appreciate.
 For an hour, only the sound of pages turning by residents who do not fall into the lure of sleeping upright and of the occasional coughs and sniffles are heard.
 Even now, he remains impressed by how quiet ‘quiet time’ really was.
 He himself had been silently progressing through a novel by Kate Atkinson, of a story about living the same life again and again after death.
 He shudders at the idea of having to live his life another time again from birth to the present and gives out a resigned sigh, realizing how much pity he secretly bears for himself.
 The hour comes by like an impatient bus driver and the bell rings once more.
 Chores.